 Why should I get involved with the Parent Ambassador Program?

 As an ambassador, you will become increasingly knowledgeable about USD and be equipped with tools and resources that will assist new incoming parents/families during the transition to USD.
 It is also an opportunity to become a part of the USD community.

 What is the level of commitment to be involved in the Parent Ambassador Program?

-We ask for a minimum of a one-year commitment to the Parent Ambassador Program, which may include participation in meetings or conference calls for communication purposes and event planning.
-While these meetings are not mandatory, they are highly encouraged.
+A minimum of a one-year commitment as Parent Ambassadors which include meetings, training and volunteering for events.
+While meetings are not mandatory, they are highly encouraged.

 What are some examples of volunteer opportunities?

 Here are a few examples of volunteer opportunities:

-- Fall Semester: Assist with events such as OLÉ Weekend (Parent Orientation), Homecoming and Family Weekend or College Fairs.
-Help make new family and freshmen phone calls.
+- Fall Semester: Assist with events such as OLÉ!
+Weekend (Parent Orientation), Homecoming & Family Weekend, College Fairs or Email Outreach Campaign.

 - Spring Semester: Assist with events such as Grandparents' Weekend or help make Congratulatory Calls with the Admissions Office.